maxbugaenko/dynamax/README.md

 # DynaMax DynamoDB Gem

-## Purpose

-Extremely easy to use Gem for DynamoDB based on official AWS-SDK.
+This is an extremely easy to use ```gem``` for DynamoDB based on official AWS-SDK.
-Hope you enjoy this gem and you're welcome to contribute
+Hope you enjoy this gem and you're welcome to contribute.
+Developed for Sinatra

 ## Install and use